- Many features that separate the caribou from the elk can be visually observed, such as hoof shape, antler type, coat color, and size.

 - Elk and Caribou are clearly designated as two different species: cervus canadensis and rangifer tarandus.

-- Though they have many similarities Elk and Caribou share different habitat.
+- Though they have many similarities, Elk and Caribou are in different habitats.
 The Caribou can be found in the Arctic region and Elks reside in North America.

 While elk and caribou share many similarities there are several differences between these two mammals.
 Elk and caribou are both members of the deer family and are herbivores.
 However, an adult elk is taller and weighs more than an adult caribou.
 Caribou is also the only species in the deer family where both male and female grow antlers, whereas female elk do not grow antlers.

 Both mammals have dense coats of fur that help them withstand cold temperatures.
 Caribou are found in boreal forests and on the Arctic tundra.
 The nose of caribous are covered in short coat of hair to keep the air that they inhale comparatively warm.
 Alternatively, elk live in forests and meadows in North America, eastern Asia, and have now been introduced to various other mountainous regions across the globe, namely in Australia, New Zealand and Argentina.

 Elks are very social animals and live in very large groups.
 When it comes to mating, both elk and caribou males fight for dominance by locking horns and fighting, posturing, and by bugling which is making loud noise to scare the opponent.
 Adult male elks also dig holes, urinate in it and then roll around in the hole, apparently the smell attracts female elks.
 A dominant caribou male can impregnate 15 to 20 females in one season.
 Caribou males also lose most of its reserved weight during the mating season as they stop eating.
 Both animals are seasonal migrators, and some caribou are known to be the longest migrating terrestrial mammal and may travel up to 5000 kms in one season.

 Check out some more information about the significant differences between these two members of the Cervidae family!